 Hiring managers use their ATS to find job candidates like this:

-First they search through the ATS database by typing in keywords that are related to the job position.
+First, they search through the ATS database by typing in keywords related to the job position.
 These keywords are usually job titles or skills.

 For example, let’s say a hiring manager is looking for a candidate with customer service experience.
 They might type in “customer service” or “customer service representative.”
 The ATS will then pull up all of the candidates who have those keywords in their profile.